amrmoussa17/Udagram/rubric submissions/pipiline.md

   }
 ```

-5. add a config.yml inside .circleci folder to intialize circleci setup
+5. add a config.yml inside .circleci folder to initialize circleci setup

+6. set up environment variables in circleci

-6. configure orbs to include nodejs, aws cli and eb cli
+7. configure orbs to include nodejs, aws cli and eb cli

-7. add a build job and configure to use a docker container image
+8. add a build job and configure to use a docker container image

-8. add steps to build job which includes
+9. add steps to build job which includes

 - installing dependencies for frontend and backend
 - building app for frontend and backend